erjank/teaching/novice.md

 Broadly speaking, learners' misconceptions fall into three categories:

-1. Simple *factual errors*, such as believing that Vancouver is the capital of British Columbia[^2].
+1. Simple *factual errors*, such as believing that Vancouver is the capital of British Columbia (it's Victoria).
 These are simple to correct, but getting the facts right is not enough on its own.

 2.  *Broken models*, such as believing that motion and acceleration must be in the same direction.
 We can address these by having them